-Area 1: Core Courses (9 credits) - · ITSF 6580: Advanced Seminar in Comparative Education - · ITSF 6581: Advanced Seminar in International Educational Development - $\cdot$ Choose 1 other ITSF course (approved by advisor) · Courses counting towards the concentration must be advisor-approved. • Many of these courses can be taken at Columbia's Graduate School of Arts and Sciences (GSAS). $\cdot$ This area may include discipline-based research methods (note that Ph.D. students must have at least 12 credits of research methods courses). · In some cases, transferred credits may be applied in this area.

-Area 3: Comparative Education/Transcultural/Area Studies (at least 18 credits) • The majority of these courses will come from the ITS department. $\cdot$ This area may include research methods (note that Ph.D. students must have at least 12 credits of research methods courses). · Transferred credits may be applied in this area.
+Area 1: Core Courses (9 credits) - ITSF 6580: Advanced Seminar in Comparative Education - ITSF 6581: Advanced Seminar in International Educational Development - Choose 1 other ITSF course (approved by advisor) Area 2: Concentration in an Academic Discipline (at least 30 credits) - Courses counting towards the concentration must be advisor-approved. - Many of these courses can be taken at Columbia's Graduate School of Arts and Sciences (GSAS). - This area may include discipline-based research methods (note that Ph.D. students must have at least 12 credits of research methods courses). - In some cases, transferred credits may be applied in this area.
+Area 3: Comparative Education/Transcultural/Area Studies (at least 18 credits) - The majority of these courses will come from the ITS department. - This area may include research methods (note that Ph.D. students must have at least 12 credits of research methods courses). - Transferred credits may be applied in this area.

-Area 4: Non-Major Foundations/Electives (at least 18 credits) • This includes courses taken outside the primary program of study. • Transferred credits may be applied in this area.
+Area 4: Non-Major Foundations/Electives (at least 18 credits) - This includes courses taken outside the primary program of study. - Transferred credits may be applied in this area.